What are you looking for?

 If you’re considering attending college it’s important to know the different ways to pay.

 The first step is to understand the costs you’ll have to cover.
 The college bill is made up of two types of costs, direct and indirect expenses.
 Tuition, fees, housing, meal plans, and other costs paid directly to the college are direct expenses.
 Indirect expenses can vary widely depending on the student, but often include travel, dorm furnishing, entertainment and personal bills.
-These cost are not paid directly to the college.
+These costs are not paid directly to the college.

 Here’s a quick rundown of the different ways to pay for college expenses.